run2bizdocs/documentation/en-us/docs/run2biz-platform/platform-administration/environment-configuration/banner-logo.md

 # Configure Banner logo

-It's possible to change the banner in your environment so CITSmart will have the identity of your company.
+It's possible to change the banner in your environment so 4biz will have the identity of your company.

 Procedure
 -------